-1. Data Provider Node Case
+1. Data Holder Node Case

-In case the data provider agrees to set up their own data node, the following technical requirements should be met:
+In case the data holder agrees to set up their own data node, the following technical requirements should be met:

-- Procurement or ownership of the needed infrastructure. - Each organisation is expected to obtain the technical and management infrastructure needed to host a federated node. - Acquire and install dedicated hardware. - If the local nodes will support federated processing, at least a large server equipped with graphics processing units (GPUs) allowing for intensive learning processes. - Data redundancy measures (e.g. redundant array of independent disks; RAID) will have to be implemented to mitigate the risks associated with data loss, deletion or corruption, both during and after the project's lifespan.
-This includes the establishment of regular data backups, replication processes, and robust failover systems to guarantee the continuity and reliability of data storage and retrieval.
+- Procurement or ownership of the needed infrastructure. - Each organisation is expected to obtain the technical and management infrastructure needed to host a federated node. - Acquire and install dedicated hardware. - If the local nodes will support federated processing, at least a large server equipped with graphics processing units (GPUs) allowing for intensive learning processes1.

-&lt;sup>1 Alternatively, data sites may set their own agreements with third-party trusted institutions (e.g., regional or national computational facilities, commercial providers) to provide the indicated computational infrastructure on their behalf.
-In those cases, data providers will be responsible to set the necessary legal and technical agreements with such institutions.
+1 Alternatively, data sites may set their own agreements with third-party trusted institutions (e.g., regional or national computational facilities, commercial providers) to provide the indicated computational infrastructure on their behalf.
+In those cases, data holderdata holders will be responsible to set the necessary legal and technical agreements with such institutions.

-- Install operating system and deploy image preprocessing and EUCAIM repository connectivity software provided in the form of software containers. - Local technical support. - Staff availability for technical support is required for installation of software and hardware. - Compliance with the technical guidelines through the deployment and execution of various EUCAIM tools (e.g. tools for data anonymisation, image annotation tools, data quality/cleaning tools, clients for federated analysis) and transformation of local data to the common data model of the EUCAIM infrastructure (e.g. Extract Transform Load (ETL) tools). - Application programming interfaces (APIs) for data sharing should be available according to EUCAIM specifications. - Network configuration. - Site should allow outgoing connections to selected ports.
+- Data redundancy measures (e.g. redundant array of independent disks; RAID) will have to be implemented to mitigate the risks associated with data loss, deletion or corruption, both during and after the project's lifespan.
+This includes the establishment of regular data backups, replication processes, and robust failover systems to guarantee the continuity and reliability of data storage and retrieval. - Install operating system and deploy image preprocessing and EUCAIM repository connectivity software provided in the form of software containers. - Local technical support. - Staff availability for technical support is required for installation of software and hardware. - Compliance with the technical guidelines through the deployment and execution of various EUCAIM tools (e.g. tools for data anonymisation, image annotation tools, data quality/cleaning tools, clients for federated analysis) and transformation of local data to the common data model of the EUCAIM infrastructure (e.g. Extract Transform Load (ETL) tools). - Application programming interfaces (APIs) for data sharing should be available according to EUCAIM specifications. - Network configuration. - Site should allow outgoing connections to selected ports.
 The possibility of opening inbound ports is desirable but optional.